NASA-DEVELOP/VOCAL/docs/source/trouble/faq.rst

 > ccplot's setup.py build cannot find HdfEosDef.h

-  This is an error due to the setup.py script not being comprehensive, the solution is covered in the :doc:`installation` instructions for Linux.
+  This is an error due to the setup.py script not being comprehensive, the solution is covered in the :doc:`../installation` instructions for Linux.
 You can also read about why you get this issue on the github bug tracker for ccplot `here[1]`_

 .. _here: http://www.pythonware.com/products/pil/
 .. _here[1]: https://github.com/peterkuma/ccplot/issues/1